Wolseley 6/90: Series II

 Series II 6/90s, introduced for 1957, included leaf springs on the live axle in the rear, a more conventional walnut dash and a floor-mounted gear lever — unusually on the right-hand side, on right-hand-drive cars.
 Overdrive or automatic transmission were available as options.

 In production for only 8 months, the Series II gave way to the Series III in 1958 after only 1024 had been made.

 Series III

 The Series III included larger power brakes and a larger rear window.
 This design was also available, rebadged, as the Riley Pathfinder's replacement, the short-lived Two-Point-Six.
 Total production for Series III cars was 5052.

-Between 1954 and 1959, the 6/90 was the ultimate car to bear the famous illuminated Wolseley radiator badge.
+Between 1954 and 1959, the 6/90 was the only car to bear the famous illuminated Wolseley radiator badge.

 6/90 production ended in 1959 with the introduction of the Pininfarina-designed 6/99.

 Until the early 1960s, the definitive British police car was a black Wolseley 6/90 with a brass Winkworth bell on its front bumper.